5 Essential Tips for SMEs and Start-ups

 Also, as equally important, are you continuing to assess whether there is too much dependency on a small percentage of customers’, and the exposure risks associated with that.
 An area that should not be overlooked.

 Initiating and encouraging growth can be a real challenge for a business, as can controlling it.
-You do not want the focus to be all about growth, and for expansion to get so out of control that it creates too big a demand on the company’s resources.
+You don’t want the focus to be all about growth, and for expansion to get so out of control creating too big a demand on the company’s resources.
 This inevitably can lead to poor customer service and ultimately, lost business.

-This provides a basic outline of the essential business tips for SMEs and start-ups, and concluding on the role a good accountant as a professional advisor would play, and that of the key business areas on which they can advise, support and address.
+This provides a basic outline of the essential tips for any SME or start-up and concludes on the role a good accountant as a professional advisor would play, and that of the key business areas on which they can advise, support and address.